martis42/depend_on_what_you_use/README.md

 This is not yet supported by DWYU.

 https://github.com/bazelbuild/bazel/commit/56409448dfd7507f551f65283b4214020754c25c introduces `--experimental_cc_interface_deps`.
-However an issue about potential problems with this new approach was raised: https://github.com/bazelbuild/bazel/issues/14950.
+However, an issue about potential problems with this new approach was raised: https://github.com/bazelbuild/bazel/issues/14950.
 We will wait some time to make sure `interface_deps` really is the forward path before investing time into this.

 ## Known limitations

-* If includes are added through a macro, this is invisible to DWYU.
+- If includes are added through a macro, this is invisible to DWYU.
-* Defines are ignored.
+- Defines are ignored.
   No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
-* Include statements utilizing `..` to go up the directory tree are not resolved.
+- Include statements utilizing `..` to go up the directory tree are not resolved.

 # Supported Platforms